 Use what works best for you

 My wife and I love our system to track spending because it’s simple, easy and works well for us.
 The key in my mind is it’s simple and there are other ways to achieve that like simplifying your banking and just using one bank account.
-Alternatively you could use a pure cash system to track spending.
+Alternatively, you could use a pure cash system to track spending.

 As you can see, there are many different ways and approaches to track your spending.
-It matters less which approach you use because they all work.
+It matters less about which approach you to use because they all work.
 The key is to find the system that works best for you and stick with it.
 Do you have a system that you use?